 Yan Jin, PhD

-Associate Professor of Public Relations, Associate Director of Center for Health and Risk Communication, University of Georgia; Academic Advisor, Corporate Communication International (CCI); Professional Freedom and Responsibility Chair, Public Relations Division, Association for Education in Journalism and Mass Communication (AEJMC), 2006–2008; Received AEJMC’s Hillier Krieghbaum Under-40 Award, 2014.
+Professor of Public Relations, Assistant Head of Department of Advertising and Public Relations, Associate Director of Center for Health and Risk Communication, University of Georgia; Academic Advisor, Corporate Communication International (CCI); Received AEJMC’s Hillier Krieghbaum Under-40 Award, 2014.
+Elected to Arthur W. Page Society, 2016.

 Owner and CEO, Gagen MacDonald, a strategy execution and employee engagement consulting firm; an internationally recognized expert in change leadership and cultural transformation; Vice President, Corporate Communications, Navistar, Inc. 1993–1997; Vice President Communications, Pitman-Moore, Inc. 1991–1993; Manager, Corporate Communications, Bayer, 1987–1991; elected to Arthur W. Page Society, 1994, Chair, Board of Trustees, 2008–09.